replicatedhq/replicated-docs/docs/enterprise/installing-general-requirements.md

 * TCP ports 2379, 2380, 6443, 6783, 10250, 10251, and 10252 open between cluster nodes.
 * UDP ports 6783 and 6784 open between cluster nodes.
 * Root access is required.

+#### Additional System Requirements

+Because the Kubernetes installer is based on the open source kURL project, which is maintained by Replicated, you must meet all of the kURL system requirements for kURL, such as supported operating systems, networking requirements, and so on.
+For a complete list of system requirements, see [System Requirements](https://kurl.sh/docs/install-with-kurl/system-requirements) in the kURL documentation.

 #### Supported Operating Systems